KDHE issues new recommendations for travelers

 TOPEKA, Kan.
-(KSNW) – On Sunday, the Kansas Department of Health and Environment issued a new guidance surrounding COVID-19, including travelers, close contacts of confirmed cases and those being tested.
+(KSNW) – On Sunday, the Kansas Department of Health and Environment issued new recommendations for travelers.

 “We know there are a lot of questions and concerns from people,” Dr. Lee Norman, KDHE Secretary, said.
 “One thing we want to stress is that having contact with someone who may have been exposed to someone who may be a COVID-19 case is not a reason to worry or quarantine yourself.
 Public health officials will notify you if you are a close contact of a confirmed case of COVID-19.”